holly-hacker/BulletForceHaxV3/README.md

 BulletForceHaxv3 (BFHv3) is the third iteration of my attempt at writing tooling and cheats for a Unity WebAssembly game.

+> [!NOTE]
+> The goal here is not to make progress as quick as possible and make a generic cheat.
+Instead, I want to do things "right" and make something that is easy to work with, extensible and maintainable.
+That means spending time creating proper abstractions and tooling, instead of hacking together the first thing that works.

 ## Comparison to previous iterations

 - [BulletForceHax](https://github.com/holly-hacker/bulletforcehax): "An in-browser cheating/sniffing tool for Bullet Force"